luizbossoi/sonoff-basic-esp8266-custom-firmware/README.md

 Feel free.

 ### 3. What happens if I push the Sonoff button?
+By default, if you press the button you can toggle the relay.
-You will reset the Sonoff WiFi configuration to default, then the WiFi network configuration "Sonoff-0000000000" will be available again.
+If you press for more than 5 seconds, you will reset your Sonoff network configurations to default, then the WiFi network configuration "Sonoff-0000000000" will be available again.

 ### 4. Everything was working fine, I did not reset the configuration and now I'm seeing "Sonoff-00000000" network again , why?
 If you don't request a network reset, this might be related to your home WiFi settings.
 Maybe it changed or the signal is weak?